Classic Games Resurrected: "Thief: The Dark Project"

 Thief Gold was released in 1999, and included three new levels as well as bug fixes.
 The DromEd editor was also included in the pack.

 Thief II: The Metal Age followed in 2000, less than a year and a half after Thief: The Dark Project, and used a slightly enhanced Dark engine.
-It was shortly afterwards that Looking Glass Studios went out of business, in fact before Thief II Gold could be released.
+It was shortly afterward that Looking Glass Studios went out of business, in fact before Thief II Gold could be released.

 Thief: Deadly Shadows, by Ion Storm, came out in 2004 and was once again thwarted by the hype and subsequent release of Doom 3 and later, Half-Life 2.
 It wasn’t a particularly popular title among fans and purists, as many of the features that made the Thief universe what it is, were not included, and some complained that although it was generally good, it felt too different.
 Some claimed that it was in a bid to ‘dumb down’ the game for the Xbox, and therefore dubbed it “Thief Lite”.
 There are even those who refuse to include it in the series as a whole, saying that Thief: The Dark Project, Thief Gold and Thief II: The Metal Age are the true Thief games.

-There were rumours of a fourth title, and in fact Ion Storm was planning on developing it before going out of business.
+There were rumours of a fourth title, and in fact, Ion Storm was planning on developing it before going out of business.
 There was talk of modernizing the series, instead of it taking place in the usual Steam Punk fantasy universe with a Middle Ages setting and architecture with Victorian Era technology.
 Of course purists once again balk at the mere mention of this.

-Eidos apparently put up an advert asking for people who were interested to sign up to work on their next triple A project, and hinted that the game began with a “t”.
+Eidos apparently put up an advert asking for people who were interested to sign up to work on their next triple-A project, and hinted that the game began with a “t”.

 As of 2009, the game has officially been announced, named Thi4f, and is now in pre-production while Eidos Montreal tries to assemble a worthy team of working on the title.